agile-data-engine/ade-file-notifier-reference/cloud_resources/gcp/README.md

 4. Run the Terraform deployment per environment as instructed in [terraform/README.md](terraform/README.md).

+## Deploying secrets
+With Terraform, the secret manager secret is created as empty.
+You need to add the Notify API keys to the secret manager according to the example [secret_manager_example.json](secret_manager_example.json).

+Tenant, service name and environment can be found from Runtime URL:s according to documentation: https://docs.agiledataengine.com/docs/ade-tenant#TenantandEnvironments-TenantserviceURLs

 ## Reading log files

 ### Creating external table to BigQuery